PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 <img src = "/images/prod0.png">

-Essentially, I have a list of daily goals that I wish to accomplish, and I get points every time I do that task.
-These points get tallied across the week, and if I fail to meet a minimum weekly cutoff (35 points), then my most frugal friend tells me I'm a lazy POS and I am required to venmo him 10 bucks (has happened 4 times, he very much encourages this activity).
+There are daily goals that I wish to accomplish, and I receive points every time complete them.
+These points get tallied across the week, and if I fail to meet a minimum weekly cutoff (35 points), then my most frugal friend tells me I am a lazy POS and I am required to venmo him 10 bucks (has happened 4 times, he very much encourages this activity).
 I also have streaks (Don't Break the Chain technique) to further incentivize maintaining a constant stream of productivity.

-Now that I have been doing this method for the past half a year, I thought I would document the data so far.
-Perhaps I can learn what factors lead me to have the most productive day?
+Now that I have collected data using this method for the past half a year, perhaps I can learn what factors lead to the most productive days?

 ## Meditation/Gym = More Productive?
 One hand hand, meditation and going to the gym consume valuable time from a productive day.
 On the other hand (esp. considering I tend to do both of these activities in the morning), it may <i>lead to more energy</i> or be a sign that these days I had surplus energy to do more activities.